PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 Of course, this is the simplified version and there are several things you must take into account but is still basically comes down to the above.
 So let’s get started!

-How Much Pig Do I Need?
+How Much Pork Should I Buy

-I would generally recommend that you have food leftover instead of not having enough to feed your guests (and it freezes very well)!
+Of course you need to take into account how many kids will be there and the number of sides dishes and other food you will have.
+I would generally recommend that you have food leftover instead of not having enough to feed your guests (and it freezes and reheasts very well).

 Also of note is the size of the pig.
 I do not recommend ordering a pig under 70 pounds or over 125 pounds.
 The smaller pigs, to me, are too lean and pigs over 125 pounds start getting very tough and grainy (not to mention the difficulty of working with them).